snewcomer/intersection-observer-sentinel/readme.md

 - Put a script tag similar to this `<script src='node_modules/intersection-observer-sentinel/dist/intersection-observer-sentinel.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

-### In a stencil-starter app
-- Run `npm install intersection-observer-sentinel --save`
-- Add an import to the npm packages `import intersection-observer-sentinel;`
-- Then you can use the element anywhere in your template, JSX, html etc

 ## [**IntersectionObserver**'s Browser Support](https://platform-status.mozilla.org/)

 ### Out of the box